readthedocs/readthedocs.org/docs/user/intro/import-guide.rst

 Manually import your docs
 -------------------------

-If you have not :ref:`connected a Git provider account <guides/connecting-git-account:How to connect your Read the Docs account to your Git repository>`, you will need to select **Import Manually** and enter the information for your repository yourself.
+If you have not :doc:`connected a Git provider account </guides/connecting-git-account>`, you will need to select **Import Manually** and enter the information for your repository yourself.
 You will also need to manually configure the webhook for your repository as well.
 When importing your